riczescaran/homelab-media-stack/README.md

         * Unlimited downloads
         * Offers high retention period

+    > [!NOTE]
-    Note: _You can use any Usenet provider and indexer of your choice.
-It usually depends on your budget and the content you want to download._
+    > You can use any Usenet provider and indexer of your choice.
+It usually depends on your budget and the content you want to download.

 ### Optional